-Jack and I lead pretty active lives, but as vegetarians we have to think wisely about getting enough protein without overdoing the carbohydrates.
+I lead a pretty active live, but as a vegetarian I have to think wisely about getting enough protein without overdoing the carbohydrates.
 There is an idea that gluten free food isn’t tasty (nonsense)!
 Often, the general idea of feeding a vegetarian is to give them a massive bowl of pasta, risotto (damn you, mushroom risotto) or a meal of the trimmings with meat removed.
-This doesn’t lead to a balanced diet, so we actively seek recipes that reduce the carbohydrates and up the protein.
+This doesn’t lead to a balanced diet, so I actively seek recipes that reduce the carbohydrates and up the protein.
 This is a great alternative to the usual pizza base as it has next to no carbs, is gluten free has added protein and tastes great!

-We adapted the pizza base recipe from the cookbook of some of our favorite bloggers, Green Kitchen Stories.
+I adapted the pizza base recipe from the cookbook of some of my favorite bloggers, Green Kitchen Stories.
 Thanks for a fantastic recipe!
 Makes 2 12″ pizzas, can easily be halved or doubled.

 - 4 Eggs

 - 160g Whole or Ground Almonds (I coarsely ground my own to give a good texture)